itsMarydan/UX-UI-FINAL-PROJECT/interviews/interview_mom.md

 1. What do you like most about using the Murphy Online?
 2. What do you find most difficult or frustrating when using Murphy?
-3. Can you describe a situation where you had trouble using Murphy?
-4. How easy was it for you to learn how to use Murphy?
+3. How easy was it for you to learn how to use Murphy?
-5. Are there any features or aspects of Murphy that you think could be improved or added?
+4. Are there any features or aspects of Murphy that you think could be improved or added?
-6. What suggestions do you have for improving Murphy's usability or user experience?

 ### Technical ( Toughts on the layout, naivagtion, search )